handracs2007/sites/blog/depcheck/index.md

 ---
 #### Background
-Anyone who work with Java, especially those who are building enterprise level applications, must know that there are plenty of libraries they will use to build the product.
+Anyone who works with Java, especially those who are building enterprise level applications, must know that there are plenty of libraries they will use to build the product.
 With more and more dependencies we add to our project, it becomes harder and harder to keep track of any security issue exists in our dependencies.
 Luckily, [OWASP (Open Web Application Security Project)](https://owasp.org/) provides us with a dependency check tool that can help us to check our dependencies for any reported vulnerability.

 ---
 #### Why is it Important